 One of my fondest taste memories from my childhood was a bread we used to call “Anzogna bread” (the name, I am told, is a dialect word for lard).
 My grandparents would buy it at a local bakery in the Italian neighborhood they lived in.
 These days, sadly, you can’t buy it any more.
 Italian bakeries prefer to sell “prosciutto bread”, which I guess they feel it fancier and more marketable.
 Too bad it is nowhere near as delicious.
 Later in life I realized that it was a relation, perhaps not so distant, of a Neapolitan bread made with lard and pork cracklings called tortano con i cicoli, and belonged to a family of lard-enriched donut-shaped breads common to Neapolitan cuisine.

-Perhaps the most famous is casatiello, made around Easter time, which is distinguished from its ‘sisters’ by the eggs embedded on top and topped with crosses made from dough.
+Perhaps the most famous is casatiello, a Neapolitan Easter bread, which is distinguished from its ‘sisters’ by the eggs embedded on top and topped with crosses made from dough.
 Casatiello is stuffed with an assortment of cured pork and cheeses (the particular mix varies from recipe to recipe) and baked until golden brown in the oven.
 Served as an antipasto for Easter dinner, the leftovers taste ever better eaten the next day, as part of the traditional Easter Monday picnic.

 For the dough: